-For information about choosing which patterns to use, see Optional Patterns on page 12.
-For details about enabling each of the patterns, and modifying their behavior, see Appendix A: Details of Patterns on page 32.
+For information about choosing which patterns to use, see Optional Patterns.
+For details about enabling each of the patterns, and modifying their behavior, see Appendix A: Details of Patterns.
 All these patterns are contained in a single template (Flexera.FNMP.InventoryRawData.tpl), which must be installed first.
 Thereafter, individual patterns can be enabled, disabled, and modified.

-- 1. Log in to the BMC Discovery interface, and select the Discovery tab. - Select the Knowledge Management button in ADDM version 10, or BMC Discovery version 11 or later (in earlier versions of ADDM, select the Pattern Management button).
+1. Log in to the BMC Discovery interface, and select the Discovery tab.

+2. Select the Knowledge Management button in ADDM version 10, or BMC Discovery version 11 or later (in earlier versions of ADDM, select the Pattern Management button).